Krajina Express

-The Krajina Express (Крајина експрес) was an improvised armored train used by the Krajina Serb army during the Croatian War of Independence and the Bosnian War, from 1991 to 1995.
+The Krajina Express (Крајина експрес) was an improvised armored train used by the Krajina Serb army during the Croatian War of Independence and the Bosnian War.

 The main battle in which the train became involved was the Siege of Bihać.
 The train's crew also performed in combat in the role of infantry.

 Background

 The improvisation of weapons was a common feature of all parties involved in the conflict during the breakdown of Yugoslavia in 1991.
 As a result, both Serbs and Croats assembled a number of armored trains.
 The Army of Republika Srpska operated a train that was ambushed and destroyed in October 1992 near the town of Gradačac by Bosnian Muslim forces that included a T-55 tank.
 The wreckage was later converted into a monument.
 The Croatian Army deployed a two-wagon armored train built in Split with a shield composed of two plates, one 8mm and the other 6mm thick, with a 30–50mm gap filled with sand between them.
 The vehicle was armed with 12.7mm machine guns.